Deb Conroy

-Deborah "Deb" O'Keefe Conroy (born 29 August 1962) is an American politician currently serving as chair of the county board of DuPage County, Illinois.
+Deborah O'Keefe Conroy (born 29 August 1962) is an American politician currently serving as chair of the county board of DuPage County, Illinois.
 She previously served as a member of the Illinois House of Representatives, representing the 46th district from 2012 through 2022.
 She is also a former member of the school board of Elmhurst Community Unit School District 205.

 Electoral career

 Deb Conroy first ran to be a state representative in 2010 as the Democratic candidate for District 46 of the Illinois House of Representatives.
 She lost to Dennis Reboletti, the Republican incumbent, by a margin of 16 percentage points.

 Conroy ran again in 2012 for the District 46 seat in the Illinois House of Representatives after redistricting.
 In the primary, Conroy ran unopposed as the Democratic nominee, and later faced Republican nominee, Daniel J. Kordik.
 Conroy won in the general election with 58% of the vote.

 Conroy was re-elected to her position in 2014, 2016, 2018, and 2020.
 She was sworn in to her fifth term as State Representative in January 2021.